alimeshkat/hack-to-kotlin/recipes/non-blocking/1-intro/IntroductionCoroutine.md

 # TL;DR

 With Kotlin coroutines you can write non-blocking code.
-Coroutines is part of the Kotlin standard library, By marking a function with the `suspend` modifier the compiler understands that the function can contain one or more suspension points (i.e. calls to other suspend functions), and so, it will not return right-a-way but suspends the coroutine until the result is there.
+Coroutines is part of the Kotlin standard library, so it can be used out-of-the-box!
+By marking a function with the `suspend` modifier the compiler understands that the function can contain one or more suspension points (i.e. calls to other suspend functions), and so, it will not return right-a-way but suspends the coroutine until the result is there.